nuxt/website-v2/content/en/guides/features/loading.md

 ## The loading indicator Property

 When running Nuxt.js in SPA mode, there is no content from the server side on the first page load.
-So, instead of showing a blank page while the page loads, Nuxt.js gives you a spinner which you can customize to add your own colors or background and even change the indicator.
+So, instead of showing a blank page while the page loads, Nuxt.js gives you a spinner which you can customize to add your own colors or background and even change the the indicator.

 ```js{}[nuxt.config.js]
 export default {